pudly/schmopera-hugo/content/articles/international-opera-awards-2016-nominate-your-top-picks.md

 date = "2017-01-03T20:18:00+00:00"
 lastmod = "2017-01-04T13:51:00+00:00"
 publishDate = "2017-01-04T13:46:00+00:00"
 short_description = "The International Opera Awards raises funds for almost 50 bursaries for aspiring artists.
-It's super easy to submit your nominations, and it's a great chance to push lesser-known gems into the spotlight." slug = "international-opera-awards-2016-nominate-your-top-picks" title = "International Opera Awards 2016: nominate your top picks!"
+It&#039;s super easy to submit your nominations, and it&#039;s a great chance to push lesser-known gems into the spotlight." slug = "international-opera-awards-2016-nominate-your-top-picks" title = "International Opera Awards 2016: nominate your top picks!"
 +++